cakezys890/cakezys890/README.md

 ### Hi Everyone!

-### Short a simple...I'm on Github to learn about how developers collaborate with one another to get somthing done and, most importantly, discover what subjects and projects interest me the most.
+### Short and simple...I'm on Github to learn about how developers collaborate with one another to get somthing done and, most importantly, discover what subjects and projects interest me the most.

 ### What am I curious about?
 Anything that has to do with wellness surrounding human beings.
 So nutrition, genes, cardiovascular system, and the brain.
 I am also weirdly interested in personal finances/economics.